erickahmed/tyvm/README.md

 uint16_t registers[RG_COUNT];
 ```
 #### Instruction set
-TYVM has n.16 16-bit opcodes, that instructs the machine to do some simple calculation:
+TyVM has n.16 16-bit opcodes, that instructs the machine to do some simple calculation:
 ```c
 enum {           // [name, 8-bit value]
     OP_BR = 0,      // branch, 0000